jishnu-freshtohome/cordova-truecaller/README.md

     keytool -list -v -keystore "c:\users\your_user_name\.android\debug.keystore" -alias androiddebugkey -storepass android -keypass android

 You can get the fingerprint/SHA1 from the command output

 ## Generate partnerkey

-*   Visit https://developer.truecaller.com/, create an account and login.
+* Visit <https://developer.truecaller.com/>, create an account and login.
-*   Navigate to your dashboard and add application.
+- Navigate to your dashboard and add application.
-*   Add your app name, package name and your fingerprint to add the application.
+- Add your app name, package name and your fingerprint to add the application.
-* Copy the generated App Key, which is the partner key.
+- Copy the generated App Key, which is the partner key.

 ## Installation

-    cordova plugin add cordova-plugin-truecaller --variable PARTNER_KEY='<Your truecaller partnerkey>'

-Alternatively, you can also install from git url
+- For installation use the original repo or keep a local copy of this repo and install

-    cordova plugin add https://github.com/Deepaksai1919/cordova-truecaller.git --variable PARTNER_KEY='<Your truecaller partnerkey>'
+    cordova plugin add <path>/cordova-plugin-truecaller --variable PARTNER_KEY='<Your truecaller partnerkey>'

 ---

-<a name="module_camera"></a>

 ## truecaller

 ### truecaller.check(successCallback, errorCallback)

 Can be used to find if the user has truecaller application installed on their device.

 ### truecaller.verify(options, successCallback, errorCallback)

 Displays the truecaller dialog to authenticate the user.

-**Example**
+__Example__

 ```js
 var options = {
   consentMode: 'Bottomsheet',